-- 10. From as early as October 2017 up until May 2022, Sam Ikkurty ("Ikkurty"), a Portland, Oregon resident, and his employee Ravishankar Avadhanam ("Avadhanam"), operated a cryptocurrency Ponzi Scheme ("Rose City Ponzi Scheme") from Ikkurty's apartment in Portland. - 11.
-Ikkurty and Avadhanam, members of the Indian American community, focused on recruiting Indian American investors, relying on community associations to sow trust. - 12.
-The CFTC has filed enforcement proceedings against Ikkurty and Avadhanam (hereafter, the "CFTC Action").
-Avadhanam has entered into a consent order with the CFTC establishing, inter alia, that he and Ikkurty operated a Ponzi Scheme.
+10. From as early as October 2017 up until May 2022, Sam Ikkurty, a Portland, Oregon resident, and his employee Ravishankar Avadhanam, operated a cryptocurrency Ponzi scheme, ("Rose City Ponzi Scheme") from Ikkurty's apartment in Portland.

-- 13. Documents provided in connection with the CFTC Action confirm that the Rose City Ponzi Scheme was based in and run out of Portland, Oregon. - 14.
+- 11. Ikkurty and Avadhanam, members of the Indian American community, focused on recruiting Indian American investors, relying on community associations to sow trust. - 12.
+The CFTC filed enforcement proceedings against Ikkurty and Avadhanam (hereafter, the "CFTC Action").
+Avadhanam has entered into a consent order with the CFTC establishing, inter alia, that he and Ikkurty operated a Ponzi scheme. - Documents provided in connection with the CFTC Action confirm that the Rose City Ponzi Scheme was based in and run out of Portland, Oregon. - 14.
+The CFTC was successful in the enforcement action, as the Honorable Mary R. Rowland entered judgment in favor of the CFTC and against Ikkurty on all counts on July 22, 2024, after having granted the CFTC's motion for summary judgment, calling Rose City "a classic Ponzi scheme." - 15.
 The Rose City Ponzi Scheme involved the sale of unregistered equity securities and promissory notes sold under a purported Rule 506(b) exemption from federal registration.
-However, as set forth in more detail below, Ikkurty and Avadhanam extensively marketed the scheme, engaging in widespread solicitation efforts that destroyed the purported Rule 506(b) exemption, thus requiring that the securities sold in connection with the Scheme be registered with Oregon's Department of Consumer and Business Services - 15.
-Ikkurty and Avadhanam never denied or made any effort to hide their solicitation.
-In fact, they marketed through a publicly-available website, RoseCityFund.com, posted publicly-accessible videos on YouTube and other social media sites, and hosted weekly online information sessions for potential investors to learn about the Rose City Ponzi Scheme. - 16.
-In connection with these solicitations, they also provided written materials and offering documents describing the Rose City Ponzi Scheme's purported "investment strategy." - 17.
-These written materials prominently identified Defendant InterTrust by name as the Fund's Administrator responsible for, inter alia, processing investments, distributions, and redemptions.
-InterTrust was aware of this and knew that use of its name added legitimacy to the Rose City
+However, as set forth in more detail below, Ikkurty and Avadhanam extensively marketed the scheme, engaging in widespread solicitation efforts that destroyed the purported Rule 506(b) exemption, thus requiring that the securities sold in connection with the scheme be registered with Oregon's Department of Consumer and Business Services.